-One of the blog’s key themes is that you can get rich through disciplined investing in stocks and learning how to avoid the infinite short-term traps that keep us from realizing our fair share of market returns.
-Owning stocks is theoretically the easiest way to build wealth – buy a diversified portfolio of ETF’s or mutual funds, turn off CNBC, don’t check your balances, and add money to your portfolio whenever you have extra long-term cash.
+One of the blog’s key themes is that you can get rich through disciplined investing in stocks and learning how to avoid the short-term traps that keep us from earning our fair share of market returns.
+Owning stocks is supposedly the easiest way to build wealth – buy a basket of ETF’s or mutual funds, turn off CNBC, don’t check your balances, and add money to your account whenever you have extra long-term cash.

-Because markets are volatile, money matters are emotional, and we’re not hardwired to handle financial stress, sticking to the basics becomes difficult.
-One short-term trap is recency bias, and while we’re seeing it play out right now in many ways with many investments, the decision by some investors to ignore international stocks is a timely example.
+Because markets are volatile, money matters are emotional, and we’re not built to handle financial stress, sticking to the basics becomes difficult.
+One short-term trap is recency bias, and while we’re seeing it play out right now in many ways, the decision by some investors to ignore international stocks is my focus here.

-Recency bias in investing occurs when investors place a heavy emphasis on things that just happened and ignore the longer history.
-Expecting Tesla stock to keep going up forever because it’s been on a tear, or that a market that’s underperforming will continue to do so are two examples.
-The latter one takes us to international stocks.
+Recency bias in investing occurs when investors place a heavy emphasis on things that just happened and ignore history.
+Expecting Tesla stock to keep going up forever because it’s been on a tear, or that a market that’s struggling will continue to do so are two examples.
+This takes us to international stocks.

 However, the decade prior (2000 – 2009) was a different story as you can see in this chart.
-U.S. stocks were negative during the lost decade and you made money internationally.
+U.S. stocks were negative and you made money internationally.

-An allocation to international stocks makes sense for other reasons now as well.
-The team at Vanguard recently put together a white paper addressing this.
+Investing in international stocks makes sense for other reasons as well.
+The Vanguard team just wrote a white paper about this.
 Check it out for the full read.
-(I’ve also written recently about emerging markets stocks here.)
 Their main points are:

-International stocks are cheaper than U.S. stocks after the stronger run for U.S. stocks.
-As such, they expect higher returns going forward for them.
+- International stocks are cheaper than U.S. stocks .
+As such, you should expect higher returns.

-Adding international stocks reduces portfolio volatility, and they identify a sweet spot at about 35%.
+- Adding international stocks smoothes out returns, and they identify a sweet spot at about 35%.